 RahXephon had the Vermillion equipped with an assault rifle.
 While it's primary function was that of a machine gun, the weapon could also fire an energy bolt that exploded with the force of a small nuke.

-The title character has three attacks that are basically a magical Wave Motion Gun, the first being "Divine Buster," the second being "Excelion Buster," and the third being the even more powerful "Starlight Breaker."
-The Cool Starship, the Asura, also has the "Arc-en-ciel," which is famously used to destroy Reinforce's berserked defense program.
+The title character has three attacks that are basically a magical Wave Motion Gun, the first being "Divine Buster", the second being "Excelion Buster", and the third being the even more powerful "Starlight Breaker."
+The Cool Starship, the Arthra, also has the "Arc-en-ciel", which is famously used to destroy Reinforce's berserked defense program.

-More or less any mages that has a rank of Ace (nanoha was already an ace in the first season) or above have their own versions of the wave motion cannon.
+More or less, any mage that has the title of "Ace" (Nanoha was already an Ace in the first season) or above have their own versions of the Wave Motion Gun.